hasura/graphql-engine/docs/graphql/manual/queries/query-filters.rst

       }
     }

-    # will be resolved to:
+    # will be coerced to:

     {
       _or: [